-Back Row: Anne Irwin, Justin LaBerge, Cathy Maguire, Julie Phylis, Meghan Sousa, Amber Miller, Paula Keymont Front Row: Traci Small, Anne Herzberg Eden, Melanie Banks, Melanie Kessler, Elly Mullins Not Pictured: Jeremy Rischall, Simone Braga
+Back Row: Anne Irwin, Justin LaBerge, Cathy Maguire, Julie Phylis, Meghan Sousa, (Amber Miller, replaced by Elly Mullins), Paula Keymont Front Row: Traci Small, Anne Herzberg Eden, Melanie Banks, Melanie Kessler, Elly Mullins Not Pictured: Jeremy Rischall, Simone Braga

-Ms. Banks is our College and Career Counselor serving students whose last names begin between the letters A-LE.
+Ms. Banks is our College and Career Counselor.
 Melanie is originally from Connecticut.
-She holds a BA in History from Marist College and recently graduated from the University of Connecticut with a M.A. in Educational Psychology and concentration in Counselor Education and Counseling Psychology.
-This is Melanie’s first year with Somerville Public Schools, and she is excited to help students navigate the college and career process.
-Outside of school, you can find Melanie exploring local events happening in the community.
+She holds a B.A. in History from Marist College and recently graduated from the University of Connecticut with an M.A. in Educational Psychology and concentration in Counselor Education and Counseling Psychology.
+This is Melanie’s second year with Somerville Public Schools, and she is excited to help students navigate the college and career process.
+Outside of school, you can find Melanie exploring local community events.

 Ms. Kessler is the Director of College and Career Readiness for Somerville Public Schools.
 Melanie is originally from New Jersey.
-She holds a BA in Elementary Education and Human Development from Boston College and a M.Ed in School Counseling from Suffolk University.
+She holds a B.A. in Elementary Education and Human Development from Boston College and an M.Ed. in School Counseling from Suffolk University.
 Melanie began her career in Boston Public Schools as an elementary school teacher.
-After that, she spent 5 years at a non-profit organization in Boston that helped underserved students access and succeed in higher education.
+After that, she spent five years at a non-profit organization in Boston that helped underserved students access and succeed in higher education.
 Melanie came to Somerville Public Schools in 2014 and is thrilled to be able to help Somerville High School students succeed in a variety of post secondary paths.
 Outside of school, she enjoys spending time with her husband and daughter.

-Mr. Rischall has a B.A in Psychology with a minor in education from Curry College and a Masters of Science in Applied Ed Psychology with a specialization in school counseling and a Masters of Education with a concentration in learning instruction and assessment from Northeastern University.
-Jeremy Rischall started his career at SHS in Elm house in 2016.
+Mr. Rischall has a B.A. in psychology with a minor in education from Curry College and a Master's of Science in Applied Ed Psychology with a specialization in school counseling, and a Master's of Education with a concentration in learning instruction and assessment from Northeastern University.
+Jeremy Rischall started his career at SHS in Elm House in 2016.
 Over Jeremy's career he has worked as a college counselor/school counselor in both the Boston and Newton Public schools.
-Most recently Jeremy worked in higher education at Northeastern in an advising/admissions with international students entering the university.
-Jeremy loves fishing, kayaking, cooking (mainly using a grill or smoker) and watching the Pats and all other Boston sports.
+Most recently, Jeremy worked in higher education at Northeastern in advising/admissions with international students entering the university.
+Jeremy loves fishing, kayaking, cooking (mainly using a grill or smoker), and watching the Pats and all other Boston sports.

 Ms. Sousa is the CVTE School Counselor for Somerville High and works with all 9th grade Exploratory students.
-As a New Orleans native, Meghan graduated with her B.A. at Loyola University New Orleans in psychology/pre-medical studies.
-After 2005, Meghan transitioned full time to Massachusetts and started pursuing further education in the Education field by completing a certification program at Northeastern and attaining her Biology and Special education licensure in order to begin a career in public schools.
-Meghan then began her career in Somerville working as a Teacher/Counselor at Full Circle while going to Northeastern full time for a Masters in School Counseling.
+As a New Orleans native, Meghan graduated with her B.A. from Loyola University New Orleans in psychology/pre-medical studies.
+After 2005, Meghan transitioned full time to Massachusetts and started pursuing further education in the education field by completing a certification program at Northeastern and attaining her biology and special education licensure.
+Meghan then began her career in Somerville working as a Teacher/Counselor at Full Circle while going to Northeastern full time for a Master's in School Counseling.
 Meghan is now in her fourth year as a school counselor and her eighth year in the district.